Howard Deering Johnson: Later life

+After enjoying success with the business, Johnson owned a 60-foot (18 m) yacht and he collected paintings, but he said his hobby was "to talk and eat food."
+Not surprisingly, his favorite food was ice cream, which he maintained was "not fattening."
+He ate at least one cone a day, and he kept 10 distinct flavors in the freezers of his seven-room Manhattan penthouse and at his home in Milton, Massachusetts.

+In later life, Johnson recalled that he had no interest in or time for anything but building his business, which he was quoted as saying "was my only form of recreation."
+He continued, "I never played golf.
+I never played tennis.
+I never did anything after I left school.
+I ate, slept, and thought of nothing but the business."

 Johnson was married four times (Dorothy Frances Smith m.
 1928 and d.
 1930 and Marjorie Christine Smith m.
 1949), fathering at least two children.
-He had a 60-foot (18 m) yacht and collected paintings.
-His hobby was "to talk and eat food."
-His favorite food was ice cream, which he stoutly — he was — maintained was "not fattening."
-He ate at least a cone a day, and he kept 10 distinct flavors in the freezers of his seven-room Manhattan penthouse and at his home in Milton, Massachusetts.

-In later life, Johnson recalled that he had no interest in or time for anything but building his business.
-"I think that [building the business] was my only form of recreation," Joseph H. Boyett quoted him as having said.
-The author of a book entitled The guru guide to entrepreneurship also recited "I never played golf.
-I never played tennis.
-I never did anything after I left school.
-I ate, slept, and thought of nothing but the business."

-Johnson retired in 1959, leaving the company to his son, Howard Brennan ("Bud") Johnson.
-The older Johnson continued to monitor his restaurants for cleanliness and proper food preparation.
-He would be chauffeured in a black Cadillac bearing the license plate HJ-28 (his initials and 28 ice cream flavors) while performing unannounced inspections of the restaurants.
+Johnson retired in 1959, leaving the company to his son, Howard Brennan "Bud" Johnson.
+Although he had transferred leadership to Bud, Howard continued to monitor his restaurants for cleanliness and proper food preparation.
+He would arrive unannounced in a chauffeured black Cadillac bearing the license plate HJ-28, which stood for his initials and the 28 ice cream flavors sold at the restaurants.
+Bud Johnson sold the family business in 1979, and left the company in 1981.

-Johnson died on June 20, 1972, at the age of 75.
-He was buried in Milton Cemetery in Milton, Massachusetts.
-His son sold the family business in 1979 and left in 1981.
+Howard Johnson died June 20, 1972, at the age of 75.
+He is buried in Milton Cemetery in Milton, Massachusetts.

 Legacy

-Johnson's contribution to the restaurant industry was the idea of centralized buying and a commissary system to prepare menu items for distribution to the chain of restaurants.
-He helped shape the "American way of dining out" that included locations by major roads, family-friendly atmosphere, and preparing comfort food meals.
-These innovations helped to ensure uniform consistency and quality, as well as lower costs; however, the firm's cost-cutting focus and new competitors contributed to the eventual failure of the large restaurant chain that Johnson developed.
-The company was at one time the largest commercial food supplier and lodging operator in the United States.
+Johnson's novel idea of centralized buying and using a commissary system to prepare menu items for distribution are part of his legacy to the restaurant industry.
+He also helped shape the way Americans dined out by locating his restaurants by major roads, maintaining a family-friendly atmosphere, and serving meals characterized today as comfort food.
+At one time, Howard Johnson was the largest commercial food supplier and lodging operator in the United States.
+Johnson's innovations ensured a uniform consistency and quality to the food served, as well as lower costs.
+However, a plethora of new competitors and Johnson's continued focus on cutting costs contributed to the eventual failure of the Howard Johnson restaurant brand.

 In 1999, Johnson was inducted into the Hospitality Industry Hall of Honor, which recognizes the world's most successful hospitality interests and most recognizable brands.